Buster Keaton: New studio, new problems

 The next project confirmed Keaton's fears about studio interference.
-He was handed a script titled Sidewalks of New York (1932), in which he played a millionaire becoming involved with a slum-neighborhood girl and a gang of rowdy kids.
+He was handed a script titled Sidewalks of New York (1931), in which he played a millionaire becoming involved with a slum-neighborhood girl and a gang of rowdy kids.
 Keaton thought the premise was totally unsuitable, and was uncomfortable with his directors Jules White and Zion Myers, who emphasized blunt slapstick.
 "I went over (Weingarten's) head and appealed to Irving Thalberg to help get me out of the assignment.
 Irving was usually on my side, but this time he said, 'Larry likes it.
 Everybody else in the studio likes the story.
 You are the only one who doesn't.'
 In the end, I gave up like a fool and said 'what the hell?'
 Who was I to say I was right and everyone was wrong?"
-Keaton made the film anyway, and was amazed that it became his biggest box office success.
+The film's emphasis on obvious slapstick made it unsuitable for the usual, prestigious Broadway premiere -- it opened simultaneously in two New York side-street theaters -- but the less discriminating audiences in small towns across America flocked to the film, resulting in an ultimate success.

 MGM had been featuring comical musician Cliff Edwards in Keaton's films.
 The studio replaced Edwards, who had substance-abuse problems, with nightclub comedian Jimmy Durante.
 The laconic Keaton and the rambunctious Durante offered enough contrast to function as a team, resulting in three very successful films: Speak Easily (1932), The Passionate Plumber (1932), and What!
 No Beer?
 (1933).
-The latter was Keaton's last starring feature in his home country.
-(Thirty years later, both Keaton and Durante had cameo roles in It's a Mad Mad Mad Mad World, albeit not in the same scenes.)

-Keaton was so demoralized during the production of 1933's What!
-No Beer? that MGM fired him after the filming was completed, despite the film being a commercial hit.
-In another telling, Keaton was fired after MGM studio chief Louis B. Mayer "raided" Keaton's dressing room during a wild party with Keaton's "cronies and their girlfriends" and Keaton "angrily ordered Mayer to get out."
-Keaton then refused to appear at a publicity event, and was fired 48 hours later.
-In 1934, Keaton accepted an offer to make an independent film in Paris, Le Roi des Champs-Élysées.
-During this period, he made another film in England, The Invader (released in the United States as An Old Spanish Custom in 1936).
+Trouble behind the scenes

+In March 1932 studio chief Louis B. Mayer's office requested Keaton to report for work on a Saturday afternoon, to go through the motions of filming a scene for studio visitors.
+Keaton already had plans to attend a local college-baseball championship, where he was to be the home-team mascot.
+He sent his regrets to Mayer's office and kept his date at the ball game, only to receive a warning from Mayer the following Tuesday, suspending his pay until he resumed working.

+Keaton's behavior had become erratic by 1932.
+He was despondent over working conditions at the studio, and over his wife's antagonism toward him at home.
+This affected his films; he was sometimes visibly intoxicated on- and off-camera.
+"I got to the stage where I didn't give a darn whether school kept or not, and then I started drinking too much," Keaton told interviewer Tony Thomas.
+"When I found out that they could write stories and material better than I could anyway, what was the use of my fighting with them?"
+The demoralized Keaton couldn't turn to production chief Irving Thalberg for support, because Thalberg was then on a medical leave that lasted eight months.
+This left Louis B. Mayer temporarily in sole charge of the studio, which made Keaton's standing at MGM even more fragile.
+Keaton's absences were costing the company $3,000 a day ($70,000 a day in 2025).